CPIT252-IT1-Fall25/course-project-it-team/README.md

   - Shopping
   - Savings
 - Calculate total expenses and remaining balance
-- Display a formatted summary in the console
 - Save every run summary into a note file (`records.txt`)
 - Keep a cumulative total of all **savings** and **remaining balance** in a separate file (`savings.txt`)